elorismile/portfolio/solarcar_bms.md

 # Goal

-Learning from what happened during FSGP 2025, I set out to design a proper custom BMS with the following goals:
+Learning from what happened during FSGP 2025, I set out to design a proper custom BMS for FSGP/ASC2026 with the following goals:

 - Repairable without buying a whole new module
 - Use generic components to maximize repairability